Black Pistol Fire celebrates Aspen’s Sam Coffey at Belly Up

 IF YOU GO ...

-What: Black Pistol Fire “A Celebration for Sam Coffey” with opener Thinderpussy
+What: Black Pistol Fire “A Celebration for Sam Coffey” with opener Thunderpussy

 When: Friday, July 26, 9 p.m.